ChesterOfTheSemester/WebSocket-Server/README.md

 # Version 0.1

 # WebSocket-Server
-A simple C++ WebSocket server, able to handle multiple connections.
+A simple C++17 WebSocket server, able to handle multiple connections.

 It handles, encryption and encoding, handshaking and data framing without using 3rd party libraries.